hackshackers/hackshackers-hugo/content/news/2016/08/registration-opens-for-hackshackers-connect-toronto.md

 - Newsletter
 ---

 Happy Monday, hacks and hackers.
-Quite a few chapters are taking a break this week after a [whirlwind of activity last week][1], and Buenos Aires just wrapped up the [Media Party][2] yesterday.
-Check out the Chapter Spotlight for some of the highlights of that conference.
+Quite a few groups are taking a break this week after a [whirlwind of activity last week][1], and Buenos Aires just wrapped up the [Media Party][2] yesterday.
+Check out the Group Spotlight for some of the highlights of that conference.

 In other news, registration has officially opened for [Connect Toronto][3]!
 Go [here][4] to reserve your spot today.